Combining Rational maps and Kleinian groups via orbit equivalence: 2-point characterizations and moduli

 Theorem \ref{thm-char-hdm-eoe} shows that the unfolded edge-orbit equivalence moduli space of matings consists of two components.
 One component coincides with that of the backward edge-orbit equivalence moduli space of matings.
-The other consists of triples of the form $(\Gamma, A_\Gamma, P)$, where
+The other consists of triples $(\Gamma, A_\Gamma, P)$, where $\Gamma\in\mathcal{B}(\Gamma_0)$ such that $\Gamma_0$ is a Fuchsian group uniformizing a sphere $S_{0,k}$ (with $k \geq 3$ punctures), $A_\Gamma$ is the higher Bowen-Series map for $\Gamma$, and $P$ is a polynomial in the principal hyperbolic component of degree $(\chi (S_{0,k})-1)^2$ (by Equation \eqref{eq-degcfm}). \end{proof}